 3. Enter your location and select a category to look for immigration help, legal services, English classes, healthcare, and much more.

 4. You can also enter the name of a service provider to find out more about them.
 The app offers a description, contact information, and directions.

 5. The app is available offline.
 You can download the information to your mobile device for when you do not have internet access.

 We protect your privacy

 We know privacy is important for newcomers.
 There is no log-in required.
 You do not have to share your name, email address, or any personal information to use the app.
 Your location is not tracked or shared with anyone.
 The app works with Google maps to give you directions but you can download to use offline too.

 We add and update resources regularly.
 Community partners, national organizations, volunteers, and staff help maintain our list of thousands of immigrant services nationwide.
 If you would like to join our team of FindHello volunteers to add services in your community, please fill out our volunteer form.

-Anyone who downloads the app or goes to the website can add resources.
+Anyone who downloads the app or goes to the website can add resources for immigrants.
 Go to the “submit resource” section.
 Our system will help enter the information.
 Then our team will review and add the resource.
 You can also tell us if any information is wrong so we can correct it.

 We recently added a spreadsheet uploader so local community partners can easily add their list of services to ensure people are finding current and well-vetted support.
 It also makes it a perfect tool at the fingertips of service providers to easily search a mapped-out list of their own connected resources.
 Email [email protected] to learn more!